adamcycle/MobileView/README.md

 -----

 The combination of these two scripts solved an issue I was having in a class.
 We were required to create a simple mobile-only version of a website, and then add it to our body of work.
 Since the site was not responsive and designed specifically to be displayed on a small screen, it became stretched out when viewed on a desktop.
-I needed a way to restrict the window size, but an iframe did not work due to the difference in resolution on mobile vs desktop.
-An iframe at 300px appears much larger than a phone screen, which did not make for a good design aesthetic within my class portfolio site, and it was not an accurate representation of the mobile site.
+I needed a way to restrict the viewport, but an iframe did not work due to the difference in resolution on mobile vs desktop.
+The mobile site within an iframe at the site's optimal width appeared much larger than a phone screen, which did not make for a good design aesthetic.

 Basically, I wanted to mimic Chrome DevTools Device Mode using CSS and JS.